David and Mary Thomson Collegiate Institute: Move to Brockley Drive (2019–present)

 Both the Thomson and the Bendale sites are now slated to be used for housing, but this proposal has aroused local opposition, particularly over the loss of green space and over residents' impressions that they were told the Thomson site would be used for a school and that they were initially promised an urban farm.
 Per regulation 444/98, other public agencies should be given the right to make an offer before the property is placed on the open market.
 Midland Park Community Association, a residents' group in Scarborough, and the Greater Bendale Advocacy Team (GBAT), formed by Mark Weiser, protested the TDSB's plans for townhouses on the Thomson site, resulting in a decision by Scarborough Community Council to place a hold on any further sale or development on either school site pending community consultation.
 The TDSB appealed to the Ontario Municipal Board.
 At a protest rally organised by GBAT in February 2015, more than 160 signs were distributed.
 In May 2015 the local councillor, Michael Thompson, announced that an agreement had been reached with the school district to reserve almost 3 acres of the site for community uses, including a daycare centre that is to be part of the new school; many felt this was insufficient.
 The city approved the purchase of 2 acres of the site under this plan.

 In April 2017, construction of the new school began on the racetrack and sports field of Bendale BTI.
 The new school, under its project name, Lawrence Midland Secondary School, is designed in conjunction with the architectural firms of ZAS Architects and Taylor+Smith.

 The new school was originally expected to be scheduled to open in September 2019 on Brockley Drive.
 Due to delays regarding construction issues ranging from weather to workers strike, the merged Thomson-Bendale student body operated from the existing Lawrence building until construction was completed.
 Thomson's new building officially opened on December 10, 2019 and features a four-storey modern building, cafetorium, two double gymnasiums and school-wide WiFi.
 As of August 2020, the former Lawrence building is undergoing demolition.

-Lockers in the 140s hallway in the original building.